 - Sharp-Dressed Man: He may be a cold-blooded killer, but he looks good doing it.

-- Trojan Horse: He forces some poor delivery boy to get him to the Queen mansion.
+- Trojan Horse: One of his key tactics to infiltrating secure locations is to pretend to be someone else.
+Over the course of the episode he pretends to be a cop, a lawyer, and even uses some poor delivery boy to get him to the Queen mansion.
 Surprisingly for TV, the Red Shirt bodyguard realizes this pretty quickly, not that it does him any good.

-- Would Hurt a Child: He spends most of the episode trying to hunt down and kill Tyler.
+- Would Hurt a Child: He spends most of the episode trying to hunt down and kill Taylor.

 Barton Mathis / Dollmaker